Passive Real Estate Investment | Casmon Capital Group | United States

 One of the first things you’ll want to understand is the deal structure.
 In a debt structure, your investment is treated as a loan with a set rate of return.
 In an equity deal, your returns will align with the performance of the asset.
 Most of the syndications we see are equity deals.

-In these equity deals, you want to understand the splits and any performance hurdles.
+In equity deals, you want to understand the splits and any performance hurdles.
 Generally, the equity split is in the 60%-85% range for limited partners, with 15%-40% for general partners.
 While it may be intuitive to prefer a deal where the investors have more equity, it’s important to ensure the sponsor has enough equity to be incentivized to prioritize the project and do whatever it takes to see it succeed.

 It’s important to ensure the sponsor has enough equity to be incentivized